 As a result, I tend to walk away from an hour of Rec Room having burnt about 150–300 calories—depending on how the session goes.

-Knockout League is the ultimate boxing game currently out on PSVR.
-This status might be challenged with the release of Creed (more on that below!), but for now, you should go with Knockout League if you want to brush up on your jabs.
+Knockout League is a prime contender for the ultimate boxing game currently out on PSVR.
+This status might be challenged with the release of Creed (more on that below!), but for something a bit more colorful, you should go with Knockout League when you want to brush up on your jabs.

 Knockout League has a collection of themed baddies to fight, each with their own combos and tactics.
 To perform well in Knockout League, you need to stay on your feet.